vdaas/vald/docs/developer/style.md

 - No plurals.
 - Should be the same as the folder name.
 - Should keep as simple as it should, and should contain only one specific context in the package.
 - Should not be too general, for example `util` or `helper`, which will cause all the objects from different contexts to be store in one package.
-If you really want to name the package as `util`,  please define the more specific package  name more  `ioutil` or `httputil`.
+If you want to name the package as `util`,  please define the more specific package name more  `ioutil` or `httputil`.

 All packages should contain `doc.go` file under the package to describe what is the package is.
-For example, under the folder name called `cache` should contains a file named `doc.go`, which contains the package documentation.
+For example, under the folder name called `cache`, should contains a file named `doc.go`, which contains the package documentation.
 Here is the example `doc.go` of the cache package.

 ```golang
 // Package cache provides implementation of cache